 1 Questions to check-in on your manager’s expectations

 The most important thing you need to find out is what your manager thinks of your performance.
 If your performance does not meet your manager’s expectations, you need to find out before your manager becomes frustrated and it ends up costing you your bonus, work happiness or even, your job!
-Some questions you can ask to check-in with your manager’s expectations include:
+Here are some examples of what to ask your manager during one on one meetings to check in with their expectations:

 - What am I doing well and why?